B Testing, User Testing, & Feature Integration (thumbnail).jpg

 • Step 2: Then I collaborated with the engineering team to ship and launch refined iterations.

-• Step 3: Lastly I designed and worked with engineering to ship features that were exempt from testing based on earlier determinations.
+• Step 3: Lastly, I designed and collaborated with engineering to implement features that were exempt from testing, based on earlier determinations.

 Design refinements